About the Inkwell & Quill Blog

 Here at the Inkwell and Quill, we want to promote our authors, their work, talk about writing and the publishing industry.
 Sometimes we talk about things that authors do during the submission process that will get them the fast track to a rejection and other times we see things that authors do that we feel others should know about.
 Of course most important, you must keep in mind that every publisher is different and doing research on each publisher can result in less rejection.
 We are trying to help the best we can, even if your book doesn’t find a home at Ink Smith Publishing or Native Ink Press.

 About Our Staff

-Corinne graduated with her MFA in Writing from Lindenwood University after completing her B.A. in Journalism.
-She is currently pursuing her MPS in Publishing at George Washington University.
-When she isn’t buried in books she’s devouring them, editing them or making up her own.
-Corinne has been a copy-editor, headline writer, Editor in Chief and when needed, a book designer.
+Corinne graduated with her MFA in Writing from Lindenwood University after completing her B.A. in Journalism, and recently completed her MPS in Publishing at George Washington University.
+When she isn’t buried in books she’s devouring them, editing them, or making up her own.
+Corinne has been a copy-editor, headline writer, Editor-in-Chief and when needed, a book designer.
 Since her first trip to the library when she was a toddler, Corinne has been collecting books, recommending her favorites, and providing commentary on the less-than-stellar.
 Corinne’s belief is that if you have a problem, it’s nothing that a good book can’t solve.

 About Ink Smith Publishing

 Ink Smith Publishing is a small independent publishing house with big dreams.
 Our authors and editors work closely together to develop their books, marketing plans, and sales.
 We tiptoed through our first year, 2012, with only two books published.
 However, we have focused on preparing and publishing more books each year as we get a little older.
 Our books have sold internationally, including Canada and the UK.